 One day I had to go pick my daughter up from work.
 On the way there the accelerator cable got stuck and I drove all the way there at 80 kms an hour without once touching the accelerator!

 When I got there, frazzled and frightened, I turned the engine off.
 Three minutes later – I timed it – the engine finally stopped coughing and spluttering and jerking the car around.

 When my daughter came out we got in the car and, heart in my mouth, I turned on the engine.
-I could hardly hear myself swear over the roaring of the engine and we travelled home at 80 or more kms per hour, again, without any need to touch the accelerator.
+I could hardly hear myself swear over the roaring of the engine and we traveled home at 80 or more kms per hour, again, without any need to touch the accelerator.

 I dropped my daughter off, parked the car, wiped the sweat from my face and called someone to come fix it.
-He found the trapped cable and freed it but the car continued to act like I was some 18 year old adolescent boy with his first car and a desire to race every car on the road away from the stoplights.
+He found the trapped cable and freed it but the car continued to act like I was some 18 year old boy with his first car and a desire to race every car on the road away from the stoplights.